 - Whether energisation is necessary

 The design of the gland is important, as this will dictate what types of seal profile and material can be used in the application.
-Many high pressure systems require very stiff, robust seals and the associated guide rings to control the action of the ram rod.
-In such cases, it is usual to split the gland into several parts so that the seals do not need to be compressed into the gland and snapped into place, but can simply be assembled in place and the gland head bolted on with securing fixings once fully built up.
+Many high-pressure systems require very stiff, robust hydraulic cylinder rod seals, along with the associated guide rings to control the action of the ram rod.
+In such cases, it is usual to split the gland into several parts so that the gland seals do not need to be compressed into the gland and snapped into place, but can simply be assembled in place and the gland head bolted on with securing fixings once fully built up.

-Because our Rod Seals can be CNC machined to bespoke sizes, we can add material to compensate for worn or re-manufactured rod or gland conditions, and help restore the original performance of used equipment as well as provide components for new build designs.
+Given that our Rod Seals can be CNC machined to bespoke sizes, we can add material to compensate for worn or re-manufactured rod seal or gland seal conditions, and help restore the original performance of used equipment as well as provide components for new build designs.

 Order your rod seals from Martin’s Rubber’s rod and gland seal catalogue

 For general guidance, view our standard hydraulic gland seal profiles, where you will find our selection of standard rod seals listed as: